Vasalgel is intended to be the first long-acting, non-hormonal, reversible male contraceptive on the market.

 • Temporary contraceptive methods are used by 41.4% of women worldwide8.
 In the US, 25M women rely on temporary methods including 43% of women who do not intend to have more children9.

 Now men are demanding more.
-Research has shown the acceptability of new male options, and Revolution Contraceptives is engaged with approximately 50,000 men and women, which supports this demand.
+Research has shown acceptability of new male options, and Revolution Contraceptives is engaged with approximately 50,000 men and women, which supports this demand.
 If the method is reversible, non-hormonal, and doesn’t require daily application – even better!

 What is Vasalgel?